History and Motivation¶

 Out-of-tree development based on subsets of the supported boards and SoCs

-See Multiple Repository Management for a detailed explanation of west’s handling of multiple repository management.
+See Basics for a detailed explanation of west’s handling of multiple repository management.

 Optional: it is always possible to drop back to “raw” command-line tools, i.e. use Zephyr without using west (although west itself might need to be installed and accessible to the build system).
 It may not always be convenient to do so, however.
 (If all of west’s features were already conveniently available, there would be no reason to develop it.)